mavaje/content/files/en-us/web/api/dommatrixreadonly/index.md

 - {{domxref("DOMMatrixReadOnly.scale3d()")}}
   - : Returns a new {{domxref("DOMMatrix")}} created by scaling the source 3D matrix by the given factor along all its axes, centered on the specified origin point.
 The default origin is `(0, 0, 0)`.
 The original matrix is not modified.
 - {{domxref("DOMMatrixReadOnly.scaleNonUniform()")}} {{deprecated_inline}}
   - : Returns a new {{domxref("DOMMatrix")}} created by applying the specified scaling on the X, Y, and Z axes, centered at the given origin.
 By default, the Y and Z axes' scaling factors are both `1`, but the scaling factor for X must be specified.
 The default origin is `(0, 0, 0)`.
-The original matrix is not changed.
+The original matrix is not modified.
 - {{domxref("DOMMatrixReadOnly.skewX()")}}
   - : Returns a new {{domxref("DOMMatrix")}} created by applying the specified skew transformation to the source matrix along its X-axis.
 The original matrix is not modified.
 - {{domxref("DOMMatrixReadOnly.skewY()")}}